Understanding the Distinction Between RFI and RFP

 Create a weighted scoring matrix before responses arrive.
 This prevents bias and ensures objective evaluation.
 Standard evaluation categories for enterprise software RFPs typically include:

-Insider tip: Always include "compliance with response format" as a scored criterion (5-10% weight).
-Vendors who can't follow RFP instructions rarely deliver smooth implementations.
-We've tracked this correlation across thousands of projects.
+Insider tip: Always include "compliance with response format" as a scored criterion.
+Vendors who can't follow RFP instructions often struggle with smooth implementations.

-Use a consistent evaluation team of 5-7 stakeholders across technical, business, and procurement functions.
+Use a consistent evaluation team across technical, business, and procurement functions.
 Individual scoring before group discussion prevents groupthink and surfaces diverse perspectives.

 Integrating RFI and RFP Processes